tarunyaa/multi-agent_datacenter/README.md

 ### DataCenterEnvironment Class:
 Simulates the overall environment, coordinating the interaction between GPU agents and the Token Manager.
 Oversees the state of the entire data center, including the global power consumption, workloads, and renewable energy availability.

-## How the System Works:
-Each GPU Agent (RLAgent) learns to balance short-term gains with long-term efficiency, deciding how many tokens to request for power based on its current workload and future uncertainty.
-Token Manager allocates tokens dynamically, adjusting the price of tokens based on renewable energy availability.
-Data Center Environment simulates the global interaction between agents and the Token Manager, ensuring that agents' actions affect both their performance and the overall power efficiency of the data center.
-The system scales efficiently using Cerebras' hardware to accelerate RL training across multiple agents, allowing it to handle complex environments with high-dimensional state spaces.